pierfrancescocillo/actam_string_simulator/README.md

 ![](screenshots/pickup.png)

 The sound buffer, in order to be played, needs a source to take it's data from.
 For this reason, we decided to emulate the sound reproduction taking cue form the mechanism of sound reproduction of an electric guitar.
 Therefore, is possible for the user to set a position on the horizontal axis, using the slider right below the lackboard, so the reproducing sound will be the one radiated from the vibrating mass in the position corresponding to the chosen one, simulating the pickup role on the electric guitar.
+For the sound to be accurate, we create an audio buffer for every mode, and our application plays all of them together.

 ### Spectrum analyzer and Note Detector